-COM-480 : Interpersonal Communication Internship
+COM-480: Interpersonal Communication Internship

 Supervised experience in business or governmental institutions where work is related to student interest in communication disciplines.
 Provides students with the opportunity to gain practical, professional experience in conjunction with their academic development.
-Limited to junior or senior majors in the Communication department with a 2.000 or higher GPA.
 For 3 credit hours, the student must work 120 hours total over the course of the semester in a single location at an approved site.